microsoft/bonsai-cstr/README.md

 (CSTR).
 Efficient control of an exothermic, non-linear chemical reaction with a CSTR is a benchmark in which to compare PID, MPC and Bonsai brains.

+For an overview of this sample, watch [Chemical Reactor Optimization with Microsoft Project Bonsai](https://www.youtube.com/watch?v=mMhdItO21Bk).

 The chemical process here considers a transition from low to high conversion rate (high to low residual concentration).
 Because the chemical reaction is exothermic (produces heat), the reactor temperature